About CMT and this Blog

 Charcot-Marie-Tooth (CMT) Disease is the most common inherited form of peripheral neuropathy, affecting almost 1 in 1,500 people.
 Despite its prevalence, CMT is not well-known outside of a few research hubs in the United States and Europe compared to other types of progressive neuromuscular atrophy.

 There are many different types and subtypes of CMT that express themselves rather differently.
 A simple description of CMT that fits the most common cases is that it’s the progressive degradation and loss of motor nerves in the upper and lower extremities.
-Nerve signals are delayed or lost in part or entirely, with the feet and toes, hands and fingers most affected.
+Nerve signals are delayed or lost in part or entirely, with the feet and toes, hands, and fingers most affected.
 Muscle tissue weakens and dies, bones may develop improperly, and over time the stress this shifts to other parts of the body (e.g., knees, hips, and spine) commonly leads to a number of additional problems.
 New research indicates respiration, pulmonary, and even cognitive functions can also be impaired to varying degrees with some forms of CMT.

 The impact on mobility and its progression over time varies from person to person and type to type.
 Some rare forms of CMT are terminal, life threatening, or shorten one’s life expectancy.
 Most CMT cases do not decrease life expectancy, but they all impact quality of life adversely.
 The psychological and social impact of one’s CMT experience is frequently challenging, especially if positive supports are lacking.

 If CMT is new to you, this video from Muscular Dystrophy UK makes a good introduction.
-Holly Waters describes what it was like to grow up in the United States with a moderately severe case of CMT in 1970s and 1980s.
-In Canada, the Russell family describes the multi-generational experience with CMT. 📺
+Holly Waters describes what it was like to grow up in the United States with a moderately severe case of CMT in the 1970s and 1980s.
+In Canada, the Russell family describes their multi-generational experience with CMT. 📺

 This Isn’t a Private Blog.
 Anyone can Join!